jjbailey/ubuntu-autoinstall/README.md

 ### Goals

 - Create an ISO that boots itself with a cloud-config auto-installer.
-- Publish an example of a cloud-config file that is hard to get right and easy to get wrong.
+- Publish examples of cloud-config files for BIOS and UEFI boot with LVM.

 ### Required packages (Ubuntu)